 One pedal glide

-Student chooses which pedal they want to keep their foot in, or what foot they want to have touch the ground first, instructor adds that pedal
+Ask student which pedal they want to keep their foot on (or what foot they want to have touch the ground first), instructor adds appropriate pedal.

 Raise seat a bit.